Parkway Tree Planting Standards

 - All new trees shall be securely staked or guyed until the roots become established.
 Guys shall have indicator tapes placed on them to prevent accidents.

-- New trees are to be watered approximately twice a month during dry weather conditions for the first two years.
+- New trees are to be watered approximately once a week during the growing season for the first two years.
 Written instructions to each homeowner shall be supplied by the developer.
 If the lot is unoccupied, the developer or owner shall take on this responsibility.